 Using guessable passwords simplifies brute force attacks.
 Using the same password across platforms means cybercriminals can access countless platforms with just one set of compromised credentials.
 Using the default password for IoT devices means that just about anyone can access the device if they choose.
 There are just so many paths to failure.

-According to surveys by Bitwarden, 19% of respondents admitted to having used “password” as their password, and 84% reuse passwords.
+According to a survey by Bitwarden, 72% of Gen Z respondents admit to reusing passwords.
+And don't even get us started on how many people would gladly use "password" as their password if given the opportunity.
 The odds of users choosing exclusively strong passwords are not in your favor.

 Example